-Born and raised in England, Gurinder completed his Bachelor's degree in Psychology at the University of British Columbia, followed by a Master's degree in Applied Legal Studies at Simon Fraser University.
-He is a passionate advocate for positive change in the community with ten years of experience in the non-profit sector.
-His belief in restorative justice brought him to CERA in 2008, where he became a trained facilitator.
-He also served on the Board of Directors, before becoming CERA's Executive Director in 2010.
+Born and raised in England, Gurinder completed his Bachelor's degree in Psychology at the University of British Columbia (UBC), followed by a Master's degree in Applied Legal Studies at Simon Fraser University.
+His belief in restorative justice brought him to CERA in 2008, where he became a trained facilitator and later served on the Board of Directors, before becoming CERA's Executive Director in 2010.

 Empowering Youth Coordinator